pytorch/pytorch/docs/source/quantization-backend-configuration.rst

 ----------------------------------

-FX Graph Mode Quantization allows the user to configure various quantization behaviors of an op in order to match the expectation of their backend.
+FX Graph Mode Quantization allows the user to configure various quantization behaviors of an op in orderreStructuredText Syntax highlighting to match the expectation of their backend.

 In the future, this document will contain a detailed spec of